 Teaching English as a Second Language to Adult Learners

-Orly Penny earned her Master in Education with an Adult Education and Training specialization at Colorado State University.
-Her undergraduate degree in Psychology and Art History was obtained at the University of Colorado.
-She has taught ESL to adults for the past fifteen years at various Northern Colorado institutions, and is dedicated to helping her students realize their potential as language learners.
-The course she teaches and developed is based on the Colorado Department of Education rubrics for training Teachers of Adult ESL Learners.
+Orly Penny holds a M.Ed with a specialization in adult education and training from Colorado State University and a bachelor’s degree in psychology and art history from University of Colorado.
+Orly has taught ESL (English as a Second Language) to adults for the past fifteen years at various Northern Colorado institutions and is dedicated to helping students realize their potential as language learners.
+The course she currently teaches and developed for CSU is based on the Colorado Department of Education rubrics for training Teachers of Adult ESL Learners.
 Orly also developed a workplace English program for Poudre Valley Health System (PVHS) employees and obtained a grant to sponsor the program.
-She is the Past President of the Colorado Adult Education Professional Association (CAEPA) and sits on the Advisory Board of the Center for Adult Learning at Front Range Community College.
+She is a past president of the Colorado Adult Education Professional Association (CAEPA) and sits on the advisory board of the Center for Adult Learning at Front Range Community College.

 Don Quick, Ph.D.